BALUTCorp/genimage-prompting-assistant/README.md

 rm -rf .venv
 ```

+## DISCLAIMER
+- For educational/reference purposes only
+- Not production-ready, use at your own risk
+- No warranty provided - test thoroughly before use
+- Author not liable for any damages or issues

 ---

 _The contents of this repository represent my viewpoints and not of my past or current employers, including Amazon Web Services (AWS).
 All third-party libraries, modules, plugins, and SDKs are the property of their respective owners._